-A key component to the intermunicipal relationship between a Village and a County is understanding any future growth requirements of the urban municipality.
-In the case of the Village of Hussar there has been some recent population growth as shown on Figure 1.
-Despite this growth urban expansion is not deemed necessary at this time as there is sufficient vacant land available within the Village.
-Map 7 identifies the known vacant lands in the Village totalling approximately 12.3 ha (30.38 acres).
-Future policies and planning approvals will determine the best land uses (e.g. commercial, residential, industrial) for the vacant lands in the Village.
+One typical component of intermunicipal planning is gaining an understanding of any future growth requirements of the urban municipality.
+In the case of the Village of Rockyford since there has been a recent decline in population growth, as shown on Figure 1, urban expansion is not deemed necessary at this time.
+A simple vacant land inventory was completed for the Village and shows sufficient lands are available within the Village.
+Map 7 identifies the known vacant lands in the Village, which total approximately 165 ha (409 acres).